2ashishmohan/SAR_ICCLab/README.md

 # SAR using ICC LAB - Summit_XL

-This repository demonstrates a series of opetaion such as obsacle avoidance, map generation and Search and Rescue in an unknown enviroinment using a ground robot
+This repository showcases the implementation of various operations, including obstacle avoidance, map generation, and search and rescue in an unfamiliar environment using a ground robot.

 # Installation and Dependancies